 When we think about office space, many are more likely to see images of the traditional office environment than today's modern coworking space.
-We think of long-term leases, stacks of paper and the characters on Mad Men.
+We think of long-term leases, stacks of paper, and the characters on Mad Men.

 And who would have seen this coming?
 While the serviced office has been thriving for decades, it was always a tiny fraction of commercial real estate square footage.
 At last week's GCUC (or the Global Coworking Unconference), Benjamin Dyatt explained why: "the traditional lease was never meant to be the friend of the tenant".
 Meaning building owners and asset managers were happy with the status quo.
-Further, early coworking spaces catered to freelancers and Silicon Valley tech startups - this didn't related to you and your business.
+Further, early coworking spaces catered to freelancers and Silicon Valley tech startups - this didn't relate to you and your business.

 Yet here we are.
 Today, shared workspaces are becoming more and more mainstream.
-Here is a brief history of the rise of coworking from niche to mega trend.
+Here is a brief history of the rise of coworking from niche to megatrend.

 In 1995, a group of hackers in Berlin founded a shared workspace for collaboration and networking.
 So was born the idea of a coworking space, although it was still limited to freelancers and tech-aficionados.